nixilla/practical-symfony2-book/source/day_03_the_data_model.rst

-Unlike Symfony 1.4 where you creare config/doctrine/schema.yml and define you models, in Symfony 2.0 you first create model classes POPOs (Plain Old PHP Objects) which does not inherit from anything.
+Unlike Symfony 1.4 where you creare config/doctrine/schema.yml and define you models, in Symfony 2.0 you first create model classes POPOs (Plain Old PHP Objects) which do not inherit from anything.

 Later Doctrine 2 creates classes which inherit from yours' and implements the magic.
 So it's the other way around then in Doctrine 1.2